Ironclad (video game)

 Ironclad is a horizontally scrolling shooter developed by Saurus for the Neo Geo CD video game console.

 Gameplay

-Development and release
+Ironclad is a horizontal-scrolling shooter game.

+Release

 Ironclad was never officially released in North America, but if the game is put on a North American system, the game will be playable in English and display the "Ironclad" title screen.
-It was re-released by D4 Enterprise for Wii via the Virtual Console in Japan on November 24, 2009, in PAL regions on March 12, 2010, and in North America on April 5, 2010.
+It was re-released by D4 Enterprise for Wii via the Virtual Console in Japan on November 24, 2009, and in 2010 in PAL regions on March 12, and in North America on April 5.
 A port for Microsoft Windows, OS X, Linux and asm.js developed by DotEmu was released by SNK Playmore as part of the Humble NEOGEO 25th Anniversary Bundle on December 15, 2015.
 The game was later released on GOG.com on October 5, 2017.

 Reception

 In 2014, HobbyConsolas identified Ironclad as one of the twenty best games for the Neo Geo CD.